 When it comes to the process of finding good quality opportunities, data is often key.
 For example, digital marketing agencies might well collect an analysis of a visitor’s behaviour on the website in question.
 This could include the types of pages visited, as well as their interaction with certain aspects of the site.
 If a user visits regularly, is interacting and engaging with unique content, then the chances are he/she will be more receptive to an initial contact.

 Lead Quality and ROI

 When it comes to measuring the success of any lead generation campaign, the core metric should be long-term ROI.
-Alchemis strive to deliver a number of good quality opportunities to their clients with their lead generation campaigns each month.
+Alchemis strive to deliver a number of good quality opportunities to our clients as we run lead generation campaigns for them each month.
 The real focus is on which of these prospects will be with us in the long-run, accept us as a marketing partner in their business, and enjoy mutual success.

 A smaller pool of leads isn’t just more manageable, but it’s often an indicator of greater quality.
-Marketing budgets are becoming ever more reduced, so it’s important we spend it wisely.
+Marketing budgets are often squeezed in turbulent times like now, so it’s important to spend it wisely.